Jovoy’s breathtaking new London perfumery (and five favourite smells)

 There are, moreover – as François (quite the twinkliest man in perfumery, NB) told us – many features to this store that can’t be enjoyed in its boutiques elsewhere.
 (Jovoy has since spread its retail wings and now has stores across the Middle East, including Iran, Qatar and – soon – Dubai.)

 Behind the Conduit Street facade, the store’s surprisingly spacious – two stories of scented treats, leading out to what will become a garden at the back.
 And one of the most intriguing features (glimpsed behind François in the main photo) is an ‘Enomatic’ flacon-filling machine in the style of those found in wine bars.
 Instead of rocking up for your glass of Chardonnay, however, you can have your perfume bottle filled (or refilled) with a shifting selection of exclusive fragrances, including Jovoy‘s own much-loved, bestselling but alas discontinued Poudrée.
-Or, alternatively, the exclusive fragrance created by Thomas Fontaine and Vanina Murraciole using a precious, 25-year-old Ta’if rose oil, combined with an almost equally exclusive rose from Grasse…
+Or, alternatively, the exclusive fragrance created by Vanina Murraciole using a precious, 25-year-old Rose de Mai oil, combined with an exquisite Bulgarian rose…

 Perhaps you’d prefer a perfume bottle personalised by M. Micallef with a design of elephants, or roses, or tigers?
 Or maybe you fancy the luxurious leather cases from The Different Company, to protect their bottles.
 An exquisitely-lacquered perfume bottle called a Dauphine, created by British craftsmen…?